NESCent/hip_hack_howto/manuscript.md

 # Methods: The "NESCent Hackathon" Process Model

-The following is a detailed description of the logistical model we have developed for executing hackathons.
-This model has evolved over 10 years and the description below largely reflects the final model.
-Discussions of where and why the model has changed are used to illustrate the lessons learned.
+The following is a step-by-step description of our approach to instigating, planning, executing and following up a hackathon.
+This approach has evolved over 10 years.
+The description below largely reflects the final model, which incorporates some lessons learned over the years (see Discussion).

 ## Overall Structure and Roles

-The process of planning and executing a hackathon makes reference to 5 roles.
-Planning typically begins with an **instigator** who solicits support from one or more **sponsors** and assembles a Leadership Team or **LT** consisting of **organizers**, who carry forward the planning process and eventually recruit **participants**.
+The process below makes reference to a number of roles.
+Planning typically begins with **instigators** (or a single instigator) who solicit support from **sponsors**, and then assemble a Leadership Team (**LT**) of **organizers** who carry forward the planning process and eventually recruit **participants**.
+Hackathon activities are managed by **facilitators**.
 The roles may overlap.
 The instigator may be an agent of the sponsor; organizers often attend the hackathon as participants.
+In our hackathons, the facilitators are almost always members of the LT.

-For participants, the main focus of a hackathon is the event itself.
+For participants, the week-long hackathon event is the main focus of activities.
 For organizers, the hackathon is the culmination of a planning process that begins months before the event, in which a scope is determined, the event is advertised, participants are recruited, and preparations are made to ensure a successful event.
 Table X2 illustrates an estimated time line of events, to allow for better planning.
 While certain planning activities can be accelerated, one might view these as minimal estimates to allow proper preparation.

 <table style="text-align: left; width: 100%;" border="1" cellpadding="2"
 cellspacing="2">